n8n-io/n8n-docs/docs/security/datensicherung.md

 ### Uploaded files
 All of the uploaded files are stored in an object storage hosted by our Cloud Provider.
-The access is restricted and only possible if you pass the correct key and secret key
+The access is restricted and only possible if you pass the correct key and secret key.

 ### Database
 We run daily database backups that are saved for seven days each.